ainamartinez22/WebScrapperHackerNews/README.md

 The functionality of every folder and file from the nearest root level is:

-* .github: this folder contains the workflows to execute as actions in Github.
+* .github: this folder contains the workflows to execute actions in Github.
 Particularly, it has a pipeline_tests.yml file, where there are the commands to execute the pipeline when the code is pushed or you do a pull_request at Github.

-* project: this is the folder in which there is all the program that scraps the web and returns a file with de data extracted.
+* project: this is the folder in which there is all the program that scraps the web and returns a file with clean data extracted.
 It can be called from the outside, calling the run_scrapper function.

-* hacker_news_scrapper: this is a module in which there is the class of the custom web scrapper that returns data from the Hacker News URL.
+* hacker_news_scrapper: this is a module in which there is a class of the custom web scrapper that returns data from the Hacker News URL.
 This is a custom module because the data we are obtaining depends totally on this URL.
 It inherits the structure of the class from the scrapper_web module class, the generalized scrapper.

 * results: a folder to save the result files.

 * scrapper_web: a module with a ScrapperWeb class, that is generalized for every existing web.
-It just have the general methods that are related with obtaning raw data from the page and saving it into a result file.
+It just have the general methods that are related to obtaning raw data from the page (call the get request) and saving it into a result file.

-* tests: folder in which there are the py-test files.
+* tests: folder in which there are the pytest files.

 * utils: module in which there are some helpful classes with static methods so as to compute certain values from sentences, words and lists of dicts.

-* run_scrapper.py: file that create the custom hacker news scrapper and runs the necessary methods to return a file with filtered and sorted data from the page.

-* ADR.md: Architectural Decision Record from this project.
+* ADR.md: Architectural Decision Record or Decision Log from this project.

-* .gitignore: file to tell git which files and folders are unnecessary to track and push to Github.
+* .gitignore: file to tell git which files and folders are unnecessary to be tracked and pushed to Github.

-* main.py: example file in which you can see how It would be called and runned the web scrapper from the Hacker news web.
+* main.py: example file in which you can see how it would be called and runned the web scrapper from the Hacker News web.

-* params.py: file with global params
+* params.py: file with HackerNewsScrapper params

-* requirements.txt: file with the environment requirements.
+* requirements.txt: file with the python environment requirements.
 It contains the python libraries necessaries to run this project in your computer.